openstack-archive/gnocchi/doc/source/install.rst

   pip install gnocchi

-Depending on the drivers you want to use, you need to install extra flavors using, for example::
+Depending on the drivers you want to use, you need to install extra variants using, for example::

   pip install gnocchi[postgresql,ceph]